-I have never publicly shared our family’s cancer story.
-I am finally ready to share and shed some light on and perhaps a different perspective of this whole journey.
+It took me while to publicly share our family’s cancer story.
+The fear, love and growth that occurred during this time allowed me finally share and shed some light on and perhaps a different perspective of this whole journey.

 For me, someone who lived constantly in a state of fear and anxiety knowing something was not right with my 6 year old son was terrifying.
 My story up until now was trying to figure out who I was and how to live my life and when I decided to release my fear is when I heard this news.Of course upon hearing my son complain of a sore arm I thought the worst.
 He showed me his right arm which was slightly swollen and said it hurt.
 Now whether it was just fear or intuition or down right knowing I just knew it was bad.
 Yes I have felt that before but all the past times were more of superstition.
 I had to worry because if I didn’t then it would turn out to be bad.
 I always kind of knew deep down it was all ok.
 Once I would hear it was nothing or not cancer I was relieved.
 Yes, this was how I lived inside my head all the time.